steveloughran/kerberos_and_hadoop/sections/hadoop_tokens.md

 ## What does this mean for my application?

 If you are writing an application, what does this mean?

 You need to worry about tokens in servers if:

+1. You want an application deploying work into a YARN cluster to access your service *as the user submitting the job*.
 1. You want to support secure connections without requiring Kerberos authentication at the rate of the maximum life of a kerberos ticket.
 1. You want to allow applications to delegate authority, such